-In today's world, it is becoming increasingly rare to see a child without a smartphone, tablet, or other mobile device in their hands at some point during the day.
+In today's world, it is becoming increasingly rare to see a child without a smartphone, tablet, or other mobile devices in their hands at some point during the day.
 These mobile devices are teaching children to become very hands-on with technology from a young age.
 While the use of these devices by children may be controversial for some, most agree that the use of mobile devices to assist children with learning is a great idea.
 However, the use of these mobile devices, whether for learning or entertainment purposes, creates a lot of concerns and questions for parents.
 As these technologies are relatively new, it can be difficult for parents to determine proper mobile device practices and safety.
 While specific rules concerning these devices should be created and monitored by the parents based on their personal beliefs and preferences, there are some basic steps that should be taken to ensure the safety of children.

 Mobile device technology is relatively new, which leaves parents without reference points for usage and rules.